 Departments and Institutes

 Sarah Pearsall is happy to supervise MPhil and PhD dissertations on most aspects of American, Atlantic, and Caribbean history for the period 1500-1815.
 She is currently supervising PhD and MPhil students working in a range of topics in North American and Caribbean colonial history as well as the history of the American Revolution.

-In Part I, Paper 22 (North American History from 1607 to 1865).
+- Paper 22 (North American History from 1607 to 1865).

 Other Professional Activities

 She is North American Editor for History Compass.
 She serves on the editorial collective of Gender and History as well as the editorial boards of the Journal of American Studies and Cultural and Social History.
 She has co-organized several conferences and workshops, most recently (with Pekka Hämäläinen of Oxford University) “Crossing and Connecting: New Perspectives on Borderlands and Indigenous Histories,” Robinson College, Cambridge University (2013).
 She is currently co-organizing a conference, with Sara McDougall of John Jay College, on "Marriage's Global Past, 900-1900" which will be held in Cambridge in April 2016 and will form the basis for a co-edited special issue of Gender and History.
 She is a Fellow of the Royal Historical Society.